nhs-england-tools/make-devops/README.md

 * Highly customisable project toolchain (inspired by dotfiles) for advanced *nix shell scripting
 * Building blocks to support a clean implementation of CI/CD pipelines

-## Installation

-* To set up your development environment on a MacBook run `curl -L bit.ly/make-devops | bash`
-* For a project toolchain integration, copy the content of this repository to your project's root directory, commit your changes then run `make devops-synchronise`
-* Use make targets to support your CI/CD flow

 ## Features

 * Shell native